Helping Builders Since 1952

 The basic building cost tables reflect the fact that larger buildings generally cost less per square foot than smaller buildings.
 The cost tables are based on square foot areas which include the following:

-1. All floor area within and including the exterior walls of the main
+1. All floor area within and including the exterior walls of the main building.

 2. Inset areas such as vestibules, entrances or porches outside of the exterior wall but under the main roof.

 3. Any enclosed additions, annexes or lean-tos with a square foot cost greater than three-fourths of the square foot cost of the main building.

 basic building cost listed below the area which falls closest to the actual area

 of your building.
 If the area of your building falls nearly midway between two